uit-no/hpc-doc/applications/chemistry/ADF/firstime_band.rst

    cd <to whatever you call your test folder> # for instance BANDFIRSTJOB cp -R $RUNEX/* .

 To verify that the jobs has worked fine, check the outputfile.
-If it says EXIT and print Bond Energies at the end of the file, you are likely on the safe side.
+If it says EXIT and print Energy of Formation at the end of the file, you are likely on the safe side.

-#Check the Bond Energy in adf_caffeine.out.
-The value should ideally be close to -156.75317227 eV.
+#Check the ENERGY OF FORMATION in band_silicone.out.
+The value should ideally be close to -4.2467 eV.
 When this is the case, you may alter variables in the shell script as much as you like to adapt to your own jobs.

 **NB: The ADF modeling suite is installed as precompiled binaries, they come with their own mpi (intel MPI).
 So if you are not using the provided runscript example and/or loading the newer modules - please make sure that you load an intelmpi module and also preferably a rather recent intel compiler.**